-Welcome to the Air League’s Air Education Resources and Opportunities (AERO) Portal where we will be sharing online learning materials and other helpful and fun resources with you.
+Welcome to the Air League’s Aviation Education, Resources and Opportunities (AERO) Portal where we will be sharing online learning materials and other helpful and fun resources with you.
 New content will launch weekly covering a multitude of topics such as skills development, employability and inspirational talks from Leaders, Pioneers and Professionals from our industries.

 We’ve teamed with British Airways and put together a collection of small and easily digestible videos and activities to help you develop your skills.
 Visit the Inspire Academy website to find out more.

 British Airways has also compiled a learning portal called Speedbird Z. It contains resources to help you get started on your career journey into aviation and beyond.
 The resources are free – all you need to do is sign up.

 Since 1920, Marshall of Cambridge have invested in apprenticeships for people from around the UK.
 To help Marshall celebrate it’s centennary as an apprenticeship provider, the Air League is holding a Leaders, Pioneers and Professionals Q&A with it’s Group Chief Engineer of the Marshall Aerospace and Defence group, Mark Johnston.
 Mark began his career as an apprentice and will be joining us for a Q&A on the 23rd of June 2020 on Facebook Live.
 We will be discussing apprenticeships and other career opportunities and also the latest developments in Aerospace and Defence with him.
 To read the full post, click here.

 The Marshall Centre is also offering free Project Management training through their website and are keen to share this with Air League members and supporters.
 Project Management skills are useful at any age and across a variety of different settings.
 They provide a structured framework to which to work to – you can save a lot of time and effort by implementing these basics in any line of work or education.
 Best Practice in project management isn’t just for project managers, it helps everyone be more effecient.